COPYRIGHTS AND RESTRICTIONS AND CONDITIONS OF THIS WEBSITE

 And maybe that's the 'infinite jest' here, right?

 That a film about a writer features the understanding and subtext that goes along with a writer's journey.
-One that shows the voyage of literature is often a lonely one.
-One where the words spring from catharsis and are painted with tears.
+That the voyage of literature is often a lonely one.
+One where the words often spring from catharsis and are painted with tears.

 Image courtesy of A24 films